jaihysc/cc/doc/compilation_stages.md

 ### Assembly generation

-Preprocessed C -> Intermediate language
+Intermediate language -> Assembly

 The intermediate output (imm2) is read in and x86-64 assembly (imm3) in Intel syntax is generated.

 ### Object file generation

+Assembly -> Object file

 For now, the assembler used is NASM.
 Intermediate output (imm3) is read in and object file (imm4) is generated.

 ### Executable generation

+Object file -> Executable

 For now, the linker used is ld.
 Object file (imm4) is read and the final executable is generated.